subtopic 2.2: Energy and biomass in ecosystems

 Urbanization involves the movement of people from rural to urban areas and the associated activities of building human settlements.
 This process involves removing or disrupting ecosystems to make space for human-construction

-- Fragmentation: Urbanization fragments habitats, creating isolated patches of ecosystems.
-This fragmentation disrupts animal movement, breeding, and feeding patterns, affecting food webs and energy flows.
+- Habitat Isolation: Urban development fragments habitats, creating isolated patches that disrupt animal movement, breeding, and feeding patterns, ultimately impacting food webs and energy flow within ecosystems.

 |